bassmanitram/actions-for-nautilus/configurator/help.md

 ![Glob path pattern](images/glob-path-pattern.png)

-In this example, the **Edit with gvim** action only applies to files that are in the user jdoe's home directory.
+In this example, the **Edit with gvim** action only applies to files that are in user jdoe's home directory.

-Patterns can be entered as "GLOB" patterns, or regular expressions.
+Patterns can be entered as "glob" patterns, or regular expressions.

 * Glob Patterns allow you to specify the following placeholders in the pattern string:

   * **\*** - indicating any number of characters
   * **?** - indicating any single character
   * **[abcd]** - indicating any character in the set of characters between the brackets
-  * **[!abcd]** - indicating _not_ any character in the set of characters between the brackets
+  * **[!abcd]** - indicating any character _not_ in the set of characters between the brackets
   * all other characters are literal

   The above example is a glob pattern.